myrmex-org/docker-lambda-packager/README.md

 ### Managing permissions

-The user that performs `npm install` or `pip install` inside the container may have a `uid/gid` that differs from the `uid/gid` of the host machine and will not be able to perform the installation.
+The user account that performs `npm install` or `pip install` inside the container may have a `uid/gid` that differs from the `uid/gid` of the host machine and will not be able to perform the installation.
 The image `myrmex/lambda-packager` accepts two environment variables that allows to modify the `uid/gid` of the container's user: `HOST_UID` and `HOST_GID`.
 If `HOST_GID` is omitted, its value will be set to the value of `HOST_UID`.